urschrei/pyzotero/readme.md

-1. MAJOR version when you make incompatible API changes,
+1. MAJOR version will increment with incompatible API changes,
-2. MINOR version when you add functionality in a backwards-compatible manner, and
+2. MINOR version will increment when functionality is added in a backwards-compatible manner, and
-3. PATCH version when you make backwards-compatible bug fixes.
+3. PATCH version will increment with backwards-compatible bug fixes.

 # License #